Fade2007/my-firefox-setup/README.md

 You can do whatever you want with this, however, do it at your own risk.

 ##### "I think this thing could fit/improve your setup and I'd like to let you know, can I pull request/suggest it?"
-If you want to suggest me some css things that you think they could improve/fit with this userChrome/Content, go ahead and open a discussion in "issues".
+If you want to suggest me some css things that you think they could improve/fit with this userChrome/Content, go ahead and do a pull request or open a thread in "issues" Both are fine.
 I'm interested in discovering new things.

 ##### How to use this setup?